 Enter music prodigy, Art Greenhaw, a Mesquite, Texas native who began his musical calling at age 3.
 A master of several instruments with a vocal range that is the envy of his peers, Greenhaw started working professionally with the band in 1983.
 By 1993, he had become the youngest official member and co-bandleader of The Light Crust Doughboys.
 Upon the death of perhaps the greatest four-string banjo player in history, Smokey Montgomery, Greenhaw became the bandleader.
 In 2003, he produced and won the Grammy Award for “Best Southern, Country or Bluegrass Gospel Album of the Year” for the album WE CALLED HIM MR. GOSPEL MUSIC: THE JAMES BLACKWOOD TRIBUTE ALBUM.
 This album featured The Light Crust Doughboys, the Jordanaires and Larry Ford.

 Led by Grammy Award-Winning musician and producer Art Greenhaw on piano, bass, guitar and vocals, The Light Crust Doughboys in various combinations include such virtuoso instrumentalists and singers as Jim Baker on violin, banjo and guitar; Randy Wills (direct descendant of Bob) on keyboards and bass; Marek Eneti on violin; Dion Pride on guitar and keyboards; and Kristyn Harris on guitar and vocals.
 The Light Crust Doughboys have played prestigious festivals throughout the United States, have toured Austria, and make frequent television appearances.
 Current Light Crust Doughboys have over 150 years of combined experience playing in The Light Crust Doughboys band and performing Texas-style country music.
-The Light Crust Doughboys were named The State of Texas’ Official Music Ambassadors by the 74th Texas Legislature, are Texas Commission on the Arts’ official touring artists, and are inductees in the Texas Cowboy, Texas Western Swing, Rockabilly, Texas Music, Texas Radio, and Cowtown Society of Western Music Halls of Fame.
+The Light Crust Doughboys were named The State of Texas’ Official Music Ambassadors by the 74th Texas Legislature, and are inductees in the Texas Cowboy, Texas Western Swing, Rockabilly, Texas Music, Texas Radio, and Cowtown Society of Western Music Halls of Fame.
 In every personal appearance by The Light Crust Doughboys, the band pays tribute to its legacy by honoring the musical contributions of Bob Wills, Milton Brown, and especially, Marvin “Smokey” Montgomery, a Light Crust Doughboy from 1935 until his passing in 2001.